mschuchard/terraform-local-ansible-inv/README.md

 ### Azure

 In this situation the `ansible_host` will be set to the instance primary private IP address.
-The host entry key will be set to the `Name` tag, and will default to the instance id otherwise.
+The host entry key will be set to the `name` argument, and will default to the instance id otherwise.
+The `ansible_become_user` will be set to the `username` of the `admin_ssh_key` block if it exists; otherwise it will be set to the `admin_username` argument.
 The instance tags will also propagate as key value pairs for the host variables.

 ### VSphere

 The `ansible_host` will be set to the `default_ip_address` attribute (the primary reachable IP address as determined by VSphere).
 The host entry will be set to the `name` argument.
+The `ansible_become_user` will be set to the `full_name` of the `windows_options` block of the `customize` block of the `clone` block if it exists.
 The `properties` map from `vapp` will propagate as key value pairs for the host variables.

 ## Requirements